 As set out above in the Chairman's statement, the Group had a debt-free balance sheet and liquidity at the year end of approximately £40 million, as well as a further £20 million undrawn working capital facility available.
-In addition, each of the Group's regulated entities has a very high level of Capital adequacy, on average more than six times FCA requirements.
+In addition, each of the Group's regulated entities has a very high level of Capital adequacy, on average more than four times FCA requirements.

-Ongoing world events, such as the global pandemic and the crisis in Ukraine, have rendered business prospects uncertain and more difficult to predict, however as the Group has demonstrated over the last twelve months, the business is extremely well prepared for a further period of disrupted activity.
-The Directors have reviewed highly stressed forecasts which include material reductions in variable revenues such as 20% reductions from the base case forecasts across both Capital Markets and Asset Management divisions.
+The Directors have reviewed highly stressed forecasts which include material reductions in variable revenues from the base case forecasts across both Capital Markets and Asset Management divisions.
 On the basis of these, the directors consider that the Group has the financial resources to continue in operation for at least 12 months from the date of these financial statements being approved.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.